 Meals On Wheels volunteers from St. Paul’s Church help deliver meals from Resurrection Lutheran Church on Kildaire Farm Road to the homes of elderly and shut-ins in the Cary area.
 The food is prepared in the kitchen of the Food Runners Collaborative Inc. Organization of Raleigh, of which Meals On Wheels of Wake County is a partner.
 About sixteen volunteers from St. Paul’s are actively involved in this ministry.

-Wake Meals on Wheels website: www.wakemow.org
+Wake Meals on Wheels: www.wakemow.org

 ONE Wake